No, you do not have to sing every single number. There is lots of fun and creativity here, though, with lyrics by barbershopper Tom Larsen.

 Here is a lovely pop song by Celine Dion, in the mold of “The Wind Beneath My Wings.”
 Sing it at weddings or any time love is in the air.

-Joseph sang this moving song to God in an animated film.
-This arrangement has been a hit for champs Power Play and Crossroads.
+Joseph sang this moving song to God in the animated film Joseph: King of Dreams.
+This arrangement has been a hit for quartet champions Power Play and Crossroads.